 - a.
 Jefferson County's Subdivision and Construction Regulations, Article 13 Erosion and Sedimentation Ordinance requires all land disturbing activities to obtain permits or an exclusion as part of the zoning process.
 The County's Storm Water Management Department reviews plans and issues Land Disturbing Activity Permits (or exclusions) for both commercial and residential sites.
 The County's Inspection Services Department is in charge of building permits and has been assigned to inspect the Land Disturbing Activity Permitted sites for compliance.
 Once the Department staff determines the site to be stable, as specified in the plans, a Certificate of Occupancy is issued and the permit is closed.
 During this reporting period, established SOPs were followed for the permitting, reviewing and inspection components of the Ordinance.
 Please see Appendix F. - b.
 Staff distributed materials to inform applicants of the process and requirements of Jefferson County's Subdivision and Construction Regulations, Article 13 Erosion and Sedimentation Ordinance, Land Disturbing Activity Permit.
 Please see Appendix F. - c.
-During the Permit Year 2012-2013, the County's Inspection Services and Storm Water Management Departments issued Land Disturbance Activity Permits for 252 residential single family homes as part of its zoning approval process.
-These Departments also issued 136 exclusions for single family homes which were exempt from Land Disturbance Permit requirements.
-In addition, a total of 23 commercial Land Disturbance Permits and 13 commercial exclusions were issued.
+During the Permit Year 2013-2014, the County's Inspection Services and Storm Water Management Departments issued Land Disturbance Activity Permits for 221 residential single family homes as part of its zoning approval process.
+These Departments also issued 157 exclusions for single family homes which were exempt from Land Disturbance Permit requirements.
+In addition, a total of 16 commercial Land Disturbance Permits and 19 commercial exclusions were issued.
 Please see Appendix F. - d.
-The County's Inspection Services Department reports 806 construction inspection activities for the above permitted sites during the Permit Year 2012-2013.
+The County's Inspection Services Department reported 607 construction inspection activities for the above permitted sites during the Permit Year 2013-2014.
 Complaints associated with permitted sites are handled through site inspections and will be reflected in the stormwater inspections numbers.
 Please see Appendix F. - e.
-The County's Land Planning and Development Services Department received 452 complaints related to weed and litter, flood plain, and zoning violations.
-A total of 590 notices of violation cases have been corrected and resolved.
+The County's Land Planning and Development Services Department issued 1,046 zoning approvals and received 467 complaints related to weed and litter, criminal littering, and zoning violations.
+During this reporting period, 375 notices of violation cases have been corrected and resolved.
 Please see Appendix F. - f.
-The County's Inspection Services Department (ISD) had four inspectors, supervisors and staff, complete the Qualified Credentialed Inspector (QCI) training for erosion and sedimentation control offered by the Home Builders Association of Alabama (HBAA).
+The County's Inspection Services Department (ISD) had 4 inspectors, supervisors and staff, complete the Qualified Credentialed Inspector (QCI) training for erosion and sedimentation control offered by the Home Builders Association of Alabama (HBAA).
 The course is a collaborative effort between the HBAA and ADEM and is offered several times throughout the year.
-ISD staff attended the QCI training on November 14, 2012, which included tools and strategies to help achieve and maintain compliance with the Storm Water Permit on all construction sites, including linear and roadway construction.
-Please see Appendix F.
+ISD staff attended the QCI training on November 13, 2013, which included tools and strategies to help achieve and maintain compliance with the Storm Water Permit on all construction sites, including linear and roadway construction.
+Please see Appendix F. - g.
+The County's Roads and Transportation Department has 14 inspectors, supervisors and staff that carry a current Qualified Credentialed Inspector certification.
+Please see Appendix F. - h.
+The County's Storm Water Management Department assumes responsibility for hosting and coordinating an Erosion and Sedimentation Control (ESC) workshop on an alternating basis with the Jefferson County Department of Health, the City of Birmingham, and the City of Bessemer.
+The County's Storm Water Management